-Still standing between the two competitors and facing the computer operator, the Referee will command both competitors to face the head table, then drop both hands to the his/her side, raise the right arm with the closed fist to the sternum, continuing to raise the right arm in a knife hand up at a 45-degree angle with the palm facing upward and declare Chung sung if Blue is the winner.
+Still standing between the two competitors and facing the computer operator, the Referee will drop both hands to the his/her side, raise the right arm with the closed fist to the sternum, continuing to raise the right arm in a knife hand up at a 45-degree angle with the palm facing upward and declare Chung sung if Blue is the winner.
 If Red is the winner, follow the same procedure with the left hand and declare Hong sung.